 - Discuss the consequences of filing a bankruptcy case right now.

-If you decide that filing a bankruptcy case is the best way for you to deal with a situation, you can quickly file an emergency bankruptcy petition.
+So if you decide that filing a bankruptcy case is the best way for you to deal with a situation, you can quickly file an emergency bankruptcy petition.

 1) What is an Emergency Bankruptcy Petition?